scorpido74/azure-docs.nl-nl/articles/cognitive-services/Ink-Recognizer/quickstarts/javascript.md

     }
     ```

-    1. Maak variabelen voor de eind punt-URL, abonnements sleutel en de voor beeld-JSON.
-Maak vervolgens een `XMLHttpRequest` object voor het verzenden van de API-aanvraag.
+    1. Maak variabelen voor uw eindpunt-URL, abonnementssleutel en voorbeeld-JSON.
+Maak vervolgens een `XMLHttpRequest`-object om de API-aanvraag te verzenden.

         ```javascript
         // Replace the below URL with the correct one for your subscription.